d-rybachuk/docker_nginx_phpfpm_laravel_aeb/README.md

 ### Deploy to Elastic Beanstalk
 Push your docker container to repository

-Create New Environment with docker. upload release from repo/
+Create New Environment with Multi-container Docker. upload release from repo/